Amanda Lim: Personal life

 Lim was educated at the Singapore Sports School, receiving the Singapore Pools Sports Excellence Scholarship in 2006.
 In 2011, Lim graduated with a diploma in sports management and exercise science under an arrangement between the school and the Auckland University of Technology and was named valedictorian.
 She is currently studying sports science and management at the Nanyang Technological University.

 Lim was named Sportsgirl of the Year at the Singapore National Olympic Council's 2012 Singapore Sports Awards.
 In September 2013, Lim was one of 66 recipients of the inaugural Sports Excellence Scholarship awarded by the High Performance Sports Steering Committee.
 The scholarship provides education support for student athletes, personal and life-skill development as well as financial support to fully realise athletes aspirations and their competitive potential.

 On 30 August 2022, it was reported that Lim was found in possession of a weed grinder and had consumed cannabis in Phuket, Thailand.
-After investigation conducted by authorities, Lim and Joseph Schooling was subsequently issued with a stern warning by the Central Narcotics Bureau under the Misuse of Drugs Act.
+After investigations conducted by authorities, Lim and Joseph Schooling was subsequently issued with a stern warning by the Central Narcotics Bureau under the Misuse of Drugs Act.